Space Curves and Solitons of the KP Hierarchy. I. The $l$-th Generalized KdV Hierarchy: Spectral curves for soliton solutions

 where

-Since the matrix $A$ and the base functions consist of $m$ copies of the single case with different $\kappa_j$'s, we here consider the case for $m=1$.
+Since the matrix~$A$ and the base functions consist of $m$ copies of the single case with diffe\-rent~$\kappa_j$'s, we here consider the case for $m=1$.
 The general case for $m>1$ follows in the similar manner as the case with $m=1$.
 The $\tau$-function for this case has the following expansion,

-where $\widehat{l+j}$ is the missing column index of the matrix $A$ and the matrix $E(t)$ is given by
+where $\widehat{l+j}$ is the missing column index of the matrix~$A$ and the matrix $E(t)$ is given by

 Then the exponential function $E_{I_{i,\hat{j}}}(t)$ is expressed by the $l\times l$ Wronskian determinant,